 There is no ideal drone, sensor, software asset for all scenarios.
-The ideal asset depends on several factors such as: location of the area to be surveyed (coastline versus open sea); type of contaminant (oil versus HNS); period of survey (day versus night); size of the area to be surveyed; payload of the sensor.
+The ideal asset depends on several factors such as:

+- location of the area to be surveyed (coastline vs open sea);

+- type of contaminant (oil vs HNS);

+- period of survey (day vs night);

+- size of the area to be surveyed;

+- payload of the sensor.